The highlights of Cambodia, Laos and Vietnam.

 A tender will take you to Tieng Org Cave – a vast cavern full of limestone stalactites and stalagmites dating back 700,000 years.
 After Tieng Org you’ll visit a traditional fishing village and enjoy an optional cookery class before mooring for the evening.

-Stay: One night aboard the Halong Jasmine Junk.
+Stay: One night aboard the Halong Ginger Junk (Junior Suite)

 In the morning you cruise on aboard the Jasmine back across the bay.
 You’ll then drive to Hanoi to catch a plane to Hue, once the Imperial Capital of the country.
 Today the city is a World Heritage Site featuring the superb Noon Gate leading to the Imperial Palace of the Emperor Gia Long.